Michigan Highways: Since 1997.

 1990 (Oct 27) New!
 2024-03 – The north-south portion of M-138 along Unionville Rd from the Unionville south village limit and then southerly for 5½ miles to Akron Rd (where M-138 turns westerly toward Akron) is reconstructed and modernized, widened from two nine-foot lanes to two 12-foot lanes with complete shoulders and All-Season status.
 While this $1.1-million project is on M-138, it's actually the third phase of the overall M-24 northerly extension from Caro to Unionville.
 (See M-24: Thumb Extension Saga and accompanying map.)

 1997 (Oct 6) Updated 2024-03 – After numerous delays and setbacks, the M-24 extension north of Caro is finally completed and opened to traffic.
-The M-24 extension north of Caro is completed and opens to traffic (23 years after originally intended).
+(The extension is completed 23 years after originally intended).
 From M-81/State St in Caro, the extension runs northerly for 1½ miles via Cleaver Rd, then curves westerly for 4 miles on a combination of newly-built highway and upgrading of existing Biebel Rd, then curving northerly again along Unionville Rd to M-138 east of Akron.
 From there, M-24 replaces the M-138 designation northerly into Unionville.
 Oddly enough, jurisdiction of the ½ segment of Cleaver Rd (part of the M-24 extension) from M-81 northerly to the Caro village limits is not (yet) transferred from local to state jurisdiction!
 (See M-24: Thumb Extension Saga and accompanying map.)

 2001 (Aug 31) – Four years after becoming part of the M-24 northerly extension from Caro to Unionville, the 0.48-mile segment of Cleaver Rd from M-81 in Caro northerly to the northern village limit is officially transferred from village to state control.
 This segment had been signed as part of M-24 since the extension was completed and opened to traffic in 1997, but for reasons currently unclear, the transfer did not take place until now.